azizHamadi/StepperViewSwift/README.md

 ## Overview

 **StepperViewSwift** is the stepper UI framework.
-This release includes a dynamic stepper model, including the ability to create your own stepper, use auto-size stack views and table views instead of sizing cells, 100% fast, and more.
+This release includes a dynamic stepper model, including the ability to create your own stepper, use auto-size stackviews and tableviews instead of sizing cells, 100% fast, and more.
 The result is a much simpler, easier to use, more powerful and easier to maintain stepper.
 This framework is currently used by the [BubbleYou](https://apps.apple.com/id/app/bubbleyou/id1559384388) iOS application in the quiz, voting and survey module.

 <p align="center">
   <img src="https://github.com/azizHamadi/StepperViewSwift/blob/readme-version-1/Images/defaultStepperView.gif?raw=true" alt="screenshot" height="591" width="289" />